steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 Installing FBGEMM_GPU consists of the following steps:

 *  Set up an isolated Miniconda environment
-*  Install ROCm using Docker or the package manager
+*  Install ROCm using Docker or the :doc:`package manager <rocm-install-on-linux:install/native-install/index>`
 *  Install the nightly `PyTorch <https://pytorch.org/>`_ build
 *  Complete the pre-build and build tasks

 .. note::

-   It isn't necessary to install or run FBGEMM to install and use FBGEMM_GPU.
+   FBGEMM_GPU doesn't require the installation of FBGEMM.
 To optionally install FBGEMM, see the `FBGEMM install instructions <https://pytorch.org/FBGEMM/fbgemm-development/BuildInstructions.html>`_.

 Set up the Miniconda environment